sonata-project/SonataAdminBundle/Resources/doc/getting_started/installation.rst

 Step 2: Enable the Bundle
 -------------------------

-Then, enable the bundle and the bundles is relies on by adding the following line in the `app/AppKernel.php` file of your project:
+Then, enable the bundle and the bundles it relies on by adding the following line in the `app/AppKernel.php` file of your project:

 .. code-block:: php